dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `4.4.2` introduces minor code improvements guided by a CodeRisk security audit, and some other minor fixes.
+Version `4.4.3` fixes an issue in `4.4.2` where moment.js was not loaded, plus a few minor bugs.

 == Donating ==